sikuli/sikuli/docs/source/region.rst

 		there is no need to wait, since its your intention to get the information "not found" directly.

+		**Note**: You may adjust the scan rate (how often a search during the wait takes place) by setting :py:attr:`Settings.WaitScanRate` appropriately.

+.. _ObservingVisualEventsinaRegion:

 Observing Visual Events in a Region
 -----------------------------------